nathanheffley/pointer/README.md

 yarn
 ```

-Now that you have the code downloaded, you should edit the `dev.env.js` and `prod.env.js` files in `/config` to use your Pusher account's client key.
-Please be careful about not including the changes to these files in any PRs.
-A better solution for these values is in the works over on our [second issue](https://github.com/NathanHeffley/pointer-frontend/issues/2).
+Now that you have the code downloaded, you should copy the `.env.example` to create a `.env` file.
+Add your public Pusher key (not your secret) and change the default cluster if your app uses a different location.

 ### Running